arialhamed/arialhamed.github.io/_posts/apk/2021-04-29-tailed-demon-slayer.md

 paid: false
 ---

 > _"Welcome to Tailed Demon Slayer.
 Join our hero's adventure in Bestia, a once happy and peaceful little town turned dark.
 Undead bosses are now crowding the streets under King Richie's iron fist.
 But this will end now!
-Stock up on epic hero powers to start the battle of the century today!" - <a href="https://play.google.com/store/apps/details?id=com.cookapps.taileddemonslayer" target="_blank">Play Store</a>_
+Stock up on epic hero powers to start the battle of the century today!" - <a href="https://play.google.com/store/apps/details?id=com.cookapps.taileddemonslayer">Play Store</a>_

 <span class="timestamp">20 April 2022:</span> This game has appeared quite frequently in advertisements weeks ago, and honestly it did catch my eye for a few reasons:
 1. There is the basic satisfying action that comes with an action game